asklar/mcpb/CLI.md

 - **Comments**: Lines starting with `#` are ignored
 - **Empty lines**: Blank lines are ignored

-When a `.dxtignore` file is found, the CLI will display the number of additional patterns being applied.
+When a `.mcpbignore` file is found, the CLI will display the number of additional patterns being applied.
 These patterns are combined with the default exclusion list.

 ## Technical Details

 ### Signature Format

-DXT uses PKCS#7 (Cryptographic Message Syntax) for digital signatures:
+MCPB uses PKCS#7 (Cryptographic Message Syntax) for digital signatures:

 - Signatures are stored in DER-encoded PKCS#7 SignedData format
-- The signature is appended to the DXT file with markers (`DXT_SIG_V1` and `DXT_SIG_END`)
+- The signature is appended to the MCPB file with markers (`MCPB_SIG_V1` and `MCPB_SIG_END`)
-- The entire DXT content (excluding the signature block) is signed
+- The entire MCPB content (excluding the signature block) is signed
 - Detached signature format - the original ZIP content remains unmodified

 ### Signature Structure

 ```
-[Original DXT ZIP content]
+[Original MCPB ZIP content]
-DXT_SIG_V1
+MCPB_SIG_V1
 [Base64-encoded PKCS#7 signature]
-DXT_SIG_END
+MCPB_SIG_END
 ```

 This approach allows:

-- Backward compatibility (unsigned DXT files are valid ZIP files)
+- Backward compatibility (unsigned MCPB files are valid ZIP files)
 - Easy signature verification and removal
 - Support for certificate chains with intermediate certificates